Matsuuu/Codebase/memo.md

 - Show off how effective lit-html is with arrays of nodes: Only updates the attributes, and doesn't re-render the whole list

+- Filter, opacity etc do cool shit
+- On mouseenter and mouseleave launch event that makes all others opaque

 - I don't know if we have time for more.

 - Explain that this was JUST A SURFACE TOUCH.